OgulcanToprak/Snake_Game/README.md

 Acknowledgments

-The project was inspired by the classic Snake game.
+The project was inspired by the Bro Code Snake game.
-The game logic and graphics were designed and implemented by [Your Name].
+The game logic and graphics were designed and implemented by Ogulcan Toprak.
 License

 This project is licensed under the MIT License - see the LICENSE file for details.